sequenceiq/slider/src/site/markdown/rolehistory.md

 ### ContainerPriority

-The container priority field (a 32 bit integer) is used by Hoya (0.5.x) to index the specific role in a container so as to determine which role has been offered in a container allocation message, and which role has been released on a release event.
+The container priority field (a 32 bit integer) is used by Slider (0.5.x) to index the specific role in a container so as to determine which role has been offered in a container allocation message, and which role has been released on a release event.